michalorman/michalorman.github.com/_posts/2012-06-20-agile-is-delivering-business-value.md

 fact I'm able to prove everybody that PRINCE2 is no less agile than Scrum or Kanban (and I've heard the same about PMBOK or RUP).
-If people define processes and procedures that prevent them from delivering business values, and respond to changes, it is the problem of procedures not the methodology itself.
+If people define processes and procedures that prevent them from delivering business values and responding to changes, it is the problem of procedures not the methodology itself.

 I would say that there are no methodologies that prevent you from being agile.
 You can be agile even in waterfall.
 Being agile doesn't mean doing Scrum or Kanban.
-In fact not always you can use those methodologies in some cases more formal approach is required (or you apply some formalisms on top of Scrum or Kanban).
+In fact not always you can use those methodologies.
+In some cases more formal approach is required (or you apply some formalisms on top of Scrum or Kanban).
 Everything depends on certain context.
-If you can deliver business value in a adaptive way you are agile no matter the methodology or approach.
+If you can deliver business value in a adaptive way you are agile no matter the methodology or approach you use.